 Furthermore, if you like crowded places, then you will probably enjoy the the Bethesda Center neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 95.5% of neighborhoods in the U.S., with 22,441 people per square mile living here.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Bethesda Center neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Bethesda Center neighborhood buck this trend.
 19.4% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.1% of U.S. neighborhoods.

 Did you know that the Bethesda Center neighborhood has more Lithuanian and Armenian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 2.3% of this neighborhood's residents have Lithuanian ancestry and 2.0% have Armenian ancestry.